top of page

 The FAR covers a wide range of topics, including procurement procedures, contract administration, and cost accounting standards.
 It is essential for government contractors to comply with the FAR to maintain their eligibility for government contracts.

-Who Needs to Comply with the FAR
+Who Needs to Comply with the FAR?

 Government Contractors